Using Pinterest for your diabetes blog

 Tailwind provides you with a place to upload your own fresh pins to be scheduled on your boards, as well as allows you to repin quality content from other Pinterest users.
 Pinterest wants to see you active every day, but with the help of Tailwind, you can reduce the amount of time you personally spend on Pinterest.
 You simply allow Tailwind’s scheduling tool to do the work.

 Tailwind has another benefit.
 With a paid plan, you will have access to quality pins from other pinners in “tribes”.
-Tailwind Tribes are similar to group boards.
+Tailwind Communities are similar to group boards.
 They allow you to share your pins with like-minded pinners who will share your content with their audience.

-This is the link to our Tribe.
+This is the link to our Community.

 If you are still not sure if Tailwind is the right fit for you, you are in for a treat.
 They offer you a trial.
 You can schedule 100 pins with Tailwind before you have to move to a paid account.
 This allows you get a feel for this Pinterest tool before you buy their service.